PufferFinance/puffer-sdk/docs/docs/api/contracts/handlers/puf-locker-handler.md

 > **deposit**(`pufToken`, `walletAddress`, `value`, `lockPeriod`): `Promise`\<`object`\>

 Deposit the given PufToken into the locker.
+This doesn't make the transaction but returns two methods namely `transact` and `estimate`.

 ###### Parameters